 Linda Stout is an activist and a visionary.
 In her lifetime, she has identified and worked against injustice within her world, her country and her community.
 Like so many women – a handful recognized, most invisible – she has refused to be silenced or stopped from building inclusive, direct democracy.
-As a thirteenth-generation Quaker born to a tenant-farming family in the Piedmont region of North Carolina, Linda first recognized racial and economic injustice in the mid-1970s.
-Refusing to support the racism and classism endemic in the textile mill she worked in, Linda left a desperately needed paycheck and began a lifelong mission for social change.
+As a 13th-generation Quaker born to a tenant-farming family in the Piedmont region of North Carolina, Linda first recognized racial and economic injustice in the mid-1970s.
+Refusing to support the racism and classism endemic in the textile mill where she worked, Linda left a desperately needed paycheck and began a lifelong mission for social change.

 In 1985, after several years working for a civil rights law office, she founded a successful grassroots organization called the Piedmont Peace Project (PPP).
 PPP quickly attracted national attention for its success in drawing leadership from within a poor and working-class community–empowering people who never had a voice in policy decisions to speak up for their own interests–and building an organization where a high level of diversity was achieved and maintained at every level.
-PPP established itself in the midst of a daunting mix of well-organized corporate interests including textile giant Cannon Mills and icons of the political right wing such as the Moral Majority, Senator Jesse Helms, and the Ku Klux Klan.
+PPP established itself in the midst of a daunting mix of well-organized corporate interests including textile giant Cannon Mills and icons of the political right wing such as the Moral Majority, Senator Jesse Helms and the Ku Klux Klan.
 In order to work at the national level, Linda Stout accepted the Executive Director position at the Peace Development Fund (PDF) in 1995.
-Under Linda’s leadership, PDF tripled its grant making capacity and initiated several groundbreaking projects, including the Community Media Organizing Project, the Southeast Training for Trainers Program, and the National Listening Project.
+Under Linda’s leadership, PDF tripled its grant-making capacity and initiated several groundbreaking projects, including the Community Media Organizing Project, the Southeast Training for Trainers Program and the National Listening Project.

-To read more about Linda Stout check out her website www.lindastout.org.
+Check out her website www.lindastout.org.